 According to its slogan, Mercury offers a “smarter way to save,” but does it offer a smarter way to insure our cars?
 Many Mercury insurance reviews have tried to answer that question but got lost in numerous “Cheapskates Family” commercials.
 Our review team isn’t easily distracted by funny ads, so we were able to conduct an in-depth analysis of the company’s portfolio of services.

-The Mercury auto insurance group was founded in 1961 and is headquartered in Los Angeles, California.
+The Mercury insurance group was founded in 1961 and is headquartered in Los Angeles, California.
 The company sells homeowners, auto, renters, commercial, and many other types of insurance.
-The company markets itself as a budget-friendly solution, which is reflected in the series of “cheapskate” commercials.
+The company markets itself as a budget-friendly solution, and has a series of funny “cheapskate” commercials.

-The company also has a solid mobile app, that lets you pay bills, view policy information, download documents, contact your agent, track your claim status, and much more.
+While you can apply for a Mercury insurance quote online, the policy will be finalized through an insurance agent via phone.
+The company also has a solid mobile app.
+You can pay bills, view policy information, download documents, contact your agent, track your claim status and much more.

-On the other hand, Mercury insurance customer service is not among the best in the market, while the coverage options and discounts offered are generally quite basic.
+Our research confirms that their rates are less expensive than average, making Mercury a solid choice for those on a tight budget.
+On the other hand, its customer service is not among the best in the market.
+Furthermore, the coverage options and discounts offered are generally quite basic.

 However, the company does offer some unique and useful coverage options, like Mechanical Protection.

-Signature Feature – Mechanical Protection
+Mercury Car Insurance Signature Feature – Mechanical Protection

 Mercury Mechanical Protection functions as an extended warranty for pre-owned and newer vehicles.
 It covers the cost of repairs and parts in case your vehicle breaks down.

 Reasonable prices and interesting optional coverages are not sufficient enough to make a specific insurance brand a good choice.
 The company needs to be financially stable and capable of paying their claims.

 Types of Insurance Offered